kppf/resolution/README.md

 ------

 * The web browser doesn't display full screen normally, so displaying the iframe at full resolution is wrong.
 Research and get the actual resolutions for all screen resolutions.
+* Some websites send the webpage based on resolution only.
+So, have a check to know whether same is sent at different resolution also, or not.
+(OFF TOPIC)
+* What minimum resolution should be specified?
+Now, 1x1 is not a resolution to view webpgaes :|